 Native applications require users to access the app store on their devices or download programs – creating one more process or step in having access to your content.
 In other words, native applications are bound by targeted visibility, as users must seek out your application to download, rather than simply accessing a URL.

-Distribution of your content is more flexible and agile with web development as there are no stringent app store requirements and content restrictions to follow.
-Often times, your application will fall through the cracks in the app marketplaces as it is overshadowed by the glitz of major-league developers.
+Distribution of your content is more flexible and agile with web development, as there are no stringent app store requirements and content restrictions to follow.
+Often times, your application will fall through the cracks in the app marketplaces as it’s overshadowed by the glitz of major-league developers.

-In other words, it is easier to utilize CSS media queries to account for different browser window sizes than having to create and modify your UI each for the Windows Store, iOS app store, and Android marketplace.
-Furthermore, web development frameworks, like Bootstrap, make the hassles of browser compatibility easier to digest, as well.
+In other words, it’s easier to utilize CSS media queries to account for different browser window sizes than having to create and modify your UI each for the Windows Store, iOS app store, and Android marketplace.

-In terms of presenting a uniform design, web development is a lot easier to manage and execute.
+In terms of presenting a uniform design, when you learn web development you’ll find them a lot easier to manage and execute.

-How easy is web development compared to that?
+How easy is it when you learn web development compared to that?

 Your website only has to be built once with cross-browser support and it will be useable on every device.
-There is a lot of ease and speed in building your application and reaching your audience quicker!
+There’s a lot of ease and speed in building your application and reaching your audience quicker!

 Web development is definitely a smoother path to developing your application.